Table of Contents

 - Reddening, swelling, and extreme contact pain

-- Fever (due to cytokine production development of systemic inflammation)
+- Fever (due to cytokine-induced systemic inflammation)

 Symptoms of chronic gout